- Learning Centre

 - the need for consistency and care in the practice as a Commissioner for Oaths and Notary Public.

-Under section 54 of the Federal Courts Act, and section 80 of the Supreme Court Act “all persons authorized to take and receive affidavits to be used in any of the superior courts of a province may administer oaths and take and receive affidavits, declarations and solemn affirmations to be used in…” those courts.
+Under section 54 of the Federal Courts Act and section 80 of the Supreme Court Act, “[a]ll persons authorized to take and receive affidavits to be used in any of the superior courts of a province may administer oaths and take and receive affidavits, declarations and solemn affirmations to be used in…” those courts.

-What You Cannot Do
+What Students-at-Law Cannot Do

 There are some specific legal services a student-at-law may not perform.
 A few examples are listed below.
 Again, this is not an exhaustive list.
 Principals and students-at-law should familiarize themselves with any applicable legislation or restrictions before providing legal services.